-The Blemishing Effect – Secret Tactic to Boost your Sales
+The Blemishing Effect – Secret Tactic to Boost Sales

 Include a small con in order to bolster customers’ positive evaluations of your products.
 Sounds crazy?
 No, it's just the Blemishing Effect.